NathanHarrington/NathanHarrington.github.io/content/posts/obs_studio.md

 wireless portion, and you'll see the USB dongle lights turn off indicating you're on mute.

+Major issues: Using the combination of bluetooth transmitter for listening and 900mhz to usb for microphone works 'sometimes'.
+On some computers it works out of the box with zero issues.
+On others it will have bluetooth pairing issues and when it does pair, cause incredible audio and video delays.
+The workaround is just to use wired.
+In practice noone will see the wires, and you won't be moving around that much anyways.

 </pre>

 ### Software setup
 <pre>
+If you are on windows, install the most recent version of OBS studio, then skip to the 'start obs' section below.

 dnf install snapd
 snap install obs-studio
-# If you get a message about 'too early/device not seeded', wait 3
-# seconds and try again.
-snap connect obs-studio:alsa
-snap connect obs-studio:audio-record
-snap connect obs-studio:avahi-control
+If you get a message about 'too early/device not seeded', wait 3 seconds and try again. snap connect obs-studio:alsa snap connect obs-studio:audio-record snap connect obs-studio:avahi-control